 Pentaho Stata Plug-in Documentation

-The Stata Input and Output transformation steps can read and write Stata v12 files.
-Stata v13 file format (format 117) cannot yet be read or written by the plug-ins.
+The Stata Input and Output transformation steps can read and write Stata v12 files, Stata v13, Stata v14, and Stata v15 file formats.

 Stata Input

 Reads Stata v15 and earlier .dta files.
 The meta-data from the file (data, variable and value labels) can optionally be send to a separate target step.